UniversalDependencies/docs/_ja-dep/amod.md

 shortdef: 'adjectival modifier'
 ---

+*Adjectival modifiers* (`amod`) are adjectives and nominal adjectives.
+A nominal adjective must be followed by an auxiliary な / *na* to modify a noun.
-Adjectival modifiers; adjectives with arguments are tagged as “acl”.
+Note that adjectival modifiers with arguments are tagged as "[acl]()".

 ~~~ sdparse
 きれい な リンゴ \n beautiful AUX apple